ivan-sparq/template-uv/docs/how-to/dev-env.md

 ### Initial setup

 1. Install uv `brew install uv` ([How to install brew](https://brew.sh/))
-1. `uv sync` to install the dependencies
+1. `uv sync --extra dev` to install the dependencies
 1. `uv run pre-commit install` to install the pre-commit hooks

 ### Adding new Python dependencies

 1. `uv add <dependency>` to add a new Python dependency
-1. `uv sync` to install the new dependency (e.a. you need to manually run this if someone else has added a dependency)
+1. `uv sync --extra dev` to install the new dependency (e.a. you need to manually run this if someone else has added a dependency)

 ### IDE setup